-When making a comparison between the Moto G Power and Moto G Stylus, we need to start with the phones' similarities before talking about how they're different from one another.
-Moto G phones always share some DNA with their generational siblings, but that point holds especially true this year.
+When making a comparison between the Moto G Power (2020) and Moto G Stylus (2020), we need to start with the phones' similarities before talking about how they're different from one another.
+Moto G phones always share some DNA with their generational siblings, but that point holds especially true for these devices.

-Starting with the display, both the G Power and G Stylus are equipped with a 6.4-inch IPS panel with a resolution of 2300 x 1080.
+Starting with the display, both the G Power and G Stylus are equipped with a 6.4-inch IPS panel with a resolution of 2300x1080.
 Performance is also the same across the board, with the G Power and G Stylus featuring Qualcomm's Snapdragon 665 chipset paired with 4GB of RAM.
-That should be plenty of horsepower for most apps, Full HD video streaming, and even some gaming.
+That's plenty of horsepower for most apps, Full HD video streaming, and even some gaming.

 As for other similarities, both phones charge via USB-C, have a 3.5mm headphone jack, support expandable storage up to 512GB using a microSD card, and neither one has NFC for Google Pay.

 2300 x 1080

 |Processor||Qualcomm Snapdragon 665||Qualcomm Snapdragon 665|

 |48MP primary camera